Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling_content_core_[8.0,).partial.md

 WARNING: Throwing the exception in the catch block will immediately forward the message to the error queue.
 If a message fails due to a `MessageDeserializationException` the message won't be retried.
 If that's not desired, remove the `throw` from the catch block to indicate that the message has been successfully processed.

-#### Handling Other Errors
+#### Handling other errors

-To handle any other errors, wrap the `next()` operation in a try-catch block and handle the `Exception` as shown:
+To handle other errors, wrap the `next()` operation in a try-catch block and handle the `Exception` as shown:

 snippet: AllErrorsCustomization

 WARNING: Throwing the exception in the catch block will forward the message to the error queue after all the configured retry attempts.
 If that's not desired, remove the `throw` from the catch block to indicate that the message has been successfully processed.

-### Registering the Behavior
+### Registering the behavior

-In the example below, the new behavior `CustomErrorHandlingBehavior` is registered to be part of the message handling pipeline.
+In the example below, the behavior `CustomErrorHandlingBehavior` is registered to be part of the message handling pipeline.
 This new behavior is placed at the very beginning of the pipeline.
-Such placement allows to insert code right after a message has been received from the transport and right before the [recoverability](/nservicebus/recoverability/) policy is invoked.
+This placement allows inserting code right after a message has been received from the transport and right before the [recoverability](/nservicebus/recoverability/) policy is invoked.

 snippet: RegisterCustomErrorHandlingBehavior